-The test consists of one cell configured, the UE is triggered by the test loop function or the upper layers to transmit for V2X sidelink communication.
+For test case A.12.1.1, the test consists of one cell configured, the UE is triggered by the test loop function or the upper layers to transmit for V2X sidelink communication.
 The transmit timing accuracy is verified by using the transmission timing of PSSCH transmissions.

+For test case A.12.1.2, the test consists of one active SyncRef UE without either serving cell or GNSS signals.
+The UE is triggered by the test loop function or the upper layers to transmit for V2X sidelink communication.
+The transmit timing accuracy is verified by using the transmission timing of PSSCH transmissions.

 3.1 Calculations for Transmit Timing

-The UE initial transmission timing error shall be less than or equal to Te where the timing error limit value Te is specified in TS 36.133 v15.2.0 Table 7.1.2-1:
+The UE initial transmission timing error shall be less than or equal to Te where the timing error limit value Te is specified in TS 36.133 v15.2.0 Table 7.1.2-1 for A.12.1.1 and Table 11.2.2-1 for A.12.1.2: